nxus/pipeliner/README.md

 [![Build Status](https://travis-ci.org/nxus/pipeliner.svg?branch=master)](https://travis-ci.org/nxus/pipeliner)

 A framework for creating and running data pipelines.
 Data pipelines have stages, which are made of an arbitrary number of tasks.
 Stages and tasks are run in serial: once a task completes, the next task in the pipeline is executed.
+A task may complete synchronously, or asynchronously through use of a promise.

 Pipelines take a data object as input, and each task operates on the object in some way.